Reverse T3 could be the missing link to finally explain why you still have hypothyroid symptoms despite taking thyroid medication.

-- How to tell if you have too much Reverse T3 in your body
+- How to tell if you have too much reverse T3 in your body

-- What causes high levels of Reverse T3
+- What causes elevated reverse T3

 What is Reverse T3 Anyway?